 As a rule, cut anything that doesn't support your one main idea that we talked about earlier.
 No exceptions.

-Let’s take our personal trainer again as an example.
-The main point he wants to convey is that he is understanding and welcoming to those who aren’t comfortable with going to the gym.
-So, cluttering your copy with information about the great athletes he trained is not helpful in this context.
-It’s impressive, certainly, but it may put off the kind of customer he’s trying to attract.
+Let's take our trainer again as an example.
+The main point he wants to convey is that he is understanding and welcoming to those who aren't comfortable going to the gym.
+So, cluttering your copy with information about the great athletes he trained is not helpful.
+It's impressive, yes, but it may put off the kind of customer he's trying to attract.

-It can be tempting to hit publish as soon as you’re finished writing something, but that’s a surefire recipe for unreadable and unprofessional copy.
+It can be tempting to hit publish as soon as you've finished writing something, but that's a surefire recipe for an unreadable and unprofessional copy.
 Not even the most seasoned writers get it right in just one draft.

 Writing isn't just getting the words down on the page.
 Writing is editing, editing, and editing some more.

-Read your copy again.
-Then read it again.
+Reread your copy.
+Then reread it.
 And again.
 Get someone else to take a look at it if you can.
 It always helps to get some fresh eyes on a piece.

-Remember, if your copy is full of grammatical mistakes and spelling errors, nobody will buy what you sell.
+Remember, nobody will buy what you sell if your copy is full of grammatical mistakes and spelling errors.

-There is a plethora of different types of copy to opt for.
-Which you go for will be dependent on factors like brand voice, medium, and what it is you’re offering.
+There are a plethora of different types of copy to opt for.
+You go for it will be dependent on factors like brand voice, medium, and what it is you're offering.